bigno78/drag/README.md

 It is important to note that this is the main purpose of the library.
 It computes a layout.
 It is not meant for converting this layout into an image or styling this image.
 It is meant as a backend for such applications.

-Nevertheless, it contains a simple drawing api for creating quick and dirty svg images of the produced layouts.
-However, it is very limited in what it can do.
+Nevertheless, it contains a simple drawing api for creating quick and dirty svg images of the produced layouts but it is very limited in what it can do.
 There is also an example command-line application which uses this api.
 If you want to know more about that read this [section](#producing-svg-images).

 ## Can I see some examples please?